Huck Boyd National Center for Community Media

 - Sponsors the annual Huck Boyd Lecture in Community Media

-- Co-sponsors the annual "Newspapers and Community-Building Symposium" in conjunction with the National Newspaper Association's annual convention
+- Co-sponsored the annual "Newspapers and Community-Building Symposium" in conjunction with the National Newspaper Association's annual convention for 20 years

 - Supports research dealing with issues affecting community media and the health of their communities